mkgold/dhintro18/IntroDH-syllabus-f18.md

 * Mattern, Shannon. [“Scaffolding, Hard and Soft – Infrastructures as Critical and Generative Structures.”](http://spheres-journal.org/scaffolding-hard-and-soft-infrastructures-as-critical-and-generative-structures/) *Spheres: Journal For Digital Culture*, no. 3, June 2016.

 * Larkin, Brian.
-“The Politics and Poetics of Infrastructure.”
-Annual Review of Anthropology, vol. 42, 2013, pp. 327–43.
+“The Politics and Poetics of Infrastructure.” *Annual Review of Anthropology*, vol. 42, 2013, pp. 327–43.

-* Star, Susan Leigh. [“The Ethnography of Infrastructure.”](https://www.imtfi.uci.edu/files/articles/Star.pdf) American Behavioral Scientist, vol. 43, no. 3, Nov.
+* Star, Susan Leigh. [“The Ethnography of Infrastructure.”](https://www.imtfi.uci.edu/files/articles/Star.pdf) *American Behavioral Scientist*, vol. 43, no. 3, Nov.
 1999, pp. 377–91.

 * Alan Liu, ["Drafts for Against the Cultural Singularity (book in progress)."](http://liu.english.ucsb.edu/drafts-for-against-the-cultural-singularity) *Alan Liu*, 2 May 2016.

-* Bratton, Benjamin.
-The Stack: On Software and Sovereignty.
+* Bratton, Benjamin. *The Stack: On Software and Sovereignty*.
 The MIT Press. (selections)

-* Kirschenbaum, Matthew G. Mechanisms: New Media and the Forensic Imagination.
+* Kirschenbaum, Matthew G. *Mechanisms: New Media and the Forensic Imagination*.
 The MIT Press, 2012. (selections)

 * Kirschenbaum, Matthew. [“Books After The Death Of The Book.”](http://www.publicbooks.org/books-after-the-death-of-the-book/) *Public Books*, 31 Mar.
 2017.

 * Jackson, Steven.
-“Rethinking Repair.”
-Media Technologies: Essays on Communication, Materiality and Society, edited by Tarleton Gillespie and Pablo Boczkowski, The MIT Press, 2014.
+“Rethinking Repair.” *Media Technologies: Essays on Communication, Materiality and Society*, edited by Tarleton Gillespie and Pablo Boczkowski, The MIT Press, 2014.

 * Miriam Posner, ["See No Evil."]<https://logicmag.io/04-see-no-evil/) *Logic*, no. 4, 2018.

 **November 27 - Race and Inequality in Algorithmic Cultures**

-* Noble, Safiya.
-Algorithms of Oppression: How Search Engines Reinforce Racism.
+* Noble, Safiya. *Algorithms of Oppression: How Search Engines Reinforce Racism*.
 New York University Press, 2018. (selections - PDF)

-* Eubanks, Virginia.
-Automating Inequality.
+* Eubanks, Virginia. *Automating Inequality*.
 St. Martin’s Press, 2018. (selections - PDF)

-* Browne, Simone.
-Dark Matters: On the Surveillance of Blackness.
+* Browne, Simone. *Dark Matters: On the Surveillance of Blackness*.
 Duke University Press, 2015. (selections - PDF)

 **FINAL PROJECT PROPOSAL DUE**